 Transportation to place of isolation

 Confirm if your patient can walk or travel in their own vehicle to their place of isolation.
-The patient should not take public transit, taxi, or rideshare to their place of isolation.

 More support needed while isolating

 If your patient needs help getting food, medication, pet care, cleaning supplies, or other means, here is a list of resources: